-Queenslanders use nearly 3 billion drink containers each year.
+Queenslanders use more than 3 billion drink containers each year.

 Earn a refund or donate to Wildlife Queensland

-You’ll receive 10 cents for every eligible container you return which you can keep or donate.
+You’ll receive 10 cents for every eligible container you return which you can keep or donate (see below).

 How do I donate my Containers for Change refund to Wildlife Queensland?